 The state does not require a minimum amount of coverage; however, it’s recommended to get at least $200,000 worth of coverage each year.

-The Department of Licensing and Regulatory Affairs in Michigan provides resources for future plumbers.
+in Michigan provides resources for future plumbers.
 You can learn about schools offer training and apprentice programs.
 Plumbers Local 98 also offers help with finding an apprenticeship program.

 To become an apprentice, you must fill out an online application.
 Applications are only open a few times a year.
 You will need to attend an interview.
 The interview will highlight why you want to become a plumber and your commitment to the program.

 You cannot transfer your Michigan license to another state.

 Michigan offers a five-hour code course for all plumbers.
 You will learn about any new codes or changes to existing codes.